Here’s a list of random questions and their answers pertaining to the kitchen (cooking, baking, ingredients, etc.).

 - Can bacon grease be frozen?
 Yes bacon grease can be frozen for future use (just chisel or scrape off the amount you need and toss it in the pan).
 But unless you have a steady supply of bacon grease on hand that you can’t use up fast enough, I would just keep it in the refrigerator.
 Pour off cooled bacon grease into a thick glass jar or mug and refrigerate, topping it up with fresh bacon grease as you have it.
 Refrigerated bacon grease lasts for months and months with no problem.
 If bacon grease goes rancid, you’ll smell it–toss the lot.

 - Should I still grease and flour non-stick baking pans?
-If the recipe instructs that a baking pan be greased and floured or “prepared”, then yes, you should at least grease them but the flour is optional (I always do both).
+If the recipe instructs that a pan be greased and floured or “prepared”, then yes, you should at least grease them but the flour is optional (I always do both).
 You could also spray the pan with non-stick cooking spray and line with parchment paper or make your own pan grease in advance, see Homemade Non-Stick Spray Recipes at the bottom of page.

 - How do I measure baking pans to see what size they are?
 Measure from inside edge to inside edge.